dlion/domenicoluciani/_posts/2025-10-20-you-are-doing-your-team-retrospective-wrong.md

 ### "What if?" 🤔

-Do you have new ideas?
-Do you want to try something new, and want to have the team's opinion?
+Do you have a new idea?
+Do you want to try something new, and want to have the team's opinion about it?
 Go for it!

 ### Celebration!! 🥳

-Does your team achieve an accomplishment, or do you want to say thank you to a specific person that helped you? (*making it in public is better 😉*)
+Does your team achieve an accomplishment, or do you want to say thank you to a specific person that helped you out? (*making it in public is better 😉*)

 ### Reflection 🙅